fbpx

 The great thing about vacuum-sealing these jars is that you can reuse the lids.
 Because you’re not heating them up, the sealing compound on the lid isn’t destroyed, like in normal canning.
 So long as the lid holds the vacuum, you can reuse it.

-Not only can you use it to seal and freeze liquids (soups, sauces, etc.), but think of all the bulk spices you can buy and store!
+Not only can you use it to seal and freeze liquids (soups, sauces, etc.) or keep food fresher longer, but you can also use it to dry bulk spices, nuts, seeds, and flours!

 There are other creative ways to use vacuum sealers, too.
 For example, one of our Community members offered this suggestion in a comment on the article “The 5-Minute Prepper #4: Save Money on Your Preps With Old Clothes”: